Forecast issued at 5:15 am EDT on Thursday 30 March 2017.

 A cold front that crossed Victoria overnight has moved to the Tasman Sea, with a cooler and unstable southwesterly flow now affecting the State.
 A ridge of high pressure will extend over northern Victoria on Friday, with a weak cold front affecting southern Victoria on Saturday.
 A high pressure system will then develop over the Bight and extend a ridge across Tasmania on Sunday.

-Forecast for Saturday until midnight
+Forecast for Thursday until midnight

-- 1 to 1.5 metres, decreasing below 1 metre during the afternoon.
+- 1 to 1.5 metres, decreasing below 1 metre during the morning.

 Please be awareWind gusts can be 40 percent stronger than the averages given here, and maximum waves may be up to twice the height.

-The next routine forecast will be issued at 4:40 pm EST Saturday.
+The next routine forecast will be issued at 4:40 pm EDT Thursday.